cisagov/terraform-state-read-role-tf-module/README.md

 [![GitHub Build Status](https://github.com/cisagov/terraform-state-read-role-tf-module/workflows/build/badge.svg)](https://github.com/cisagov/terraform-state-read-role-tf-module/actions)

-This is a Terraform module for creating an IAM role and policy that can read Terraform state objects from a specified S3 bucket.
+This is a Terraform module for creating an IAM role and policy that can access Terraform state objects from a specified S3 bucket.
 It also creates a policy that allows the role to be assumed from a specified list of AWS account IDs.

 ## Usage ##